USA Pickleball: Tournaments

-USA Pickleball National Championships: The National Championships are held at the Indian Wells Tennis Garden in Indian Wells, California in November.
+USA Pickleball National Championships: The 2023 Biofreeze USA Pickleball National Championships were held at Brookhaven Country Club in Dallas, Texas from November 5-12, 2023.
+The 2022 edition was held at the Indian Wells Tennis Garden in Indian Wells, California in November.
 Golden Tickets that allow participation in the National Championships can be earned by winning events in one of the following: